 Some people develop a life-threatening condition called lactic acidosis while taking Combivir.
 You may be more likely to develop lactic acidosis if you are overweight or have liver disease, if you are a woman, or if you have taken HIV or AIDS medications for a long time.
 Talk with your doctor about your individual risk.

-Combivir can also cause severe or life-threatening effects on your liver.
+Combivir can also cause severe or fatal liver problems.
 Tell your doctor if you have liver disease, especially hepatitis B.

 Do not take Combivir with any other medicine that contains lamivudine, zidovudine, or emtricitabine.
 This includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Retrovir, Stribild, Trizivir, and Truvada.

 To make sure you can safely take Combivir, tell your doctor if you have any of these other conditions:

 pancreas disorder (especially in a child taking this medicine); or

 if you take ribavirin to treat hepatitis C.

 FDA pregnancy category C. It is not known whether Combivir will harm an unborn baby.
 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Take all of your HIV medicines as directed to control your infection.